- Food

 PRODUCT NAME

-This food is manufactured under a GMP-compliant.
+This food is manufactured following GMP standards.
 GMPs are the good manufacturing practice guidelines for the European food industry.

 Organic products at Anastore are produced in accordance with Council Regulation (EU) No 2018/848 of 30 May 2018 and its subsequent amendments on organic production and the labelling of organic products, with the aim of ensuring consumer confidence and protecting consumer interests.